klaytn/klaytn-docs/docs/smart-contract/precompiled-contracts/precompiled-contracts.md

 }
 ```

-## Address 0x0B: validateSender\(\) <a id="address-0x-0-b-validatesender"></a>
+## Address 0x3ff: validateSender\(\) <a id="address-0x-3fe-validatesender"></a>

-The address 0x0B validates the sender's signature with the message.
-Since Klaytn [decouples key pairs from addresses](../klaytn/design/accounts.md#decoupling-key-pairs-from-addresses), it is required to validate that a signature is properly signed by the corresponding sender.
+The address 0x3FF validates the sender's signature with the message.
+Since Klaytn [decouples key pairs from addresses](../../../klaytn/design/accounts.md#decoupling-key-pairs-from-addresses), it is required to validate that a signature is properly signed by the corresponding sender.
 To do that, this precompiled contract receives three parameters:

 * The sender's address to get the public keys
 * The message hash that is used to generate the signature
 * The signatures that are signed by the sender's private keys with the given message hash

 The precompiled contract validates that the given signature is properly signed by the sender's private keys.
-Note that Klaytn natively support multi signatures, the signatures can be multiple.
-The length of a signature must be 65 byte long.
+Note that Klaytn natively support multi signatures, which means there can be multiple signatures.
+The signature must be 65 bytes long.

 ```text
 function ValidateSender(address sender, bytes32 msgHash, bytes sigs) public returns (bool) {